Contract Disputes Solicitors Leicester

 What are contract disputes?

-The vast majority of disputes that I deal with are based on a contract.
+The vast majority of disputes that Steven deals with are based on a contract.
 Contracts can be written down (express) or oral (implied).

 A contract is where one party agrees to do something for another, usually in return for payment.
 Typically, a contract will be for the supply of goods, or the supply of services (or both), but can be in respect of any subject matter.